+FISCAL YEAR

-- FISCAL YEAR The District shall operate on a fiscal year beginning July 1 and ending June 30. - BUDGET Budget planning shall be an integral part of overall program planning so PLANNING budget effectively reflects the District's programs and activities and provides the resources to implement them.
+The District shall operate on a fiscal year beginning July 1 and ending June 30.

+BUDGET PLANNING Budget planning shall be an integral part of overall program planning so that the budget effectively reflects the District's programs and activities and provides the resources to implement them.
 In the budget planning process, general educational goals, specific program goals, and alternatives for achieving program goals shall be considered, as well as input from the District- and campus-level planning and decision-making committees.
-Budget planning and evaluation are continuous processes and shall be a part of each month's activities. - AVAILABILITY OF PROPOSEDAfter it is presented to the Board and prior to adoption, a copy of the proposed budget shall be available upon request from the finance office or Superintendent.
-The Superintendent or designee shall be available to answer questions arising from inspection of the budget.
+Budget planning and evaluation are continuous processes and shall be a part of each month's activities.